hotosm/learnosm/beginner/papers.rst

   text and press CTRL+C on your keyboard to copy.
 The text should look similar to this:  http://walking-papers.org/scan.php?id=fmxcgdqd
 * Now open JOSM.
 In Chapter 3 we installed the Walking Papers plugin, which allows us to see our scan.
-If you don’t have Walking Papers installed, go back to Chapter 3.3 for instructions on how to install.
+If you don't have Walking Papers installed, go back to Chapter 3.3 for instructions on how to install.
-* On the top menu of JOSM, Click “Walking Papers”.
-Then click “Scanned Map...”
+* On the top menu of JOSM, Click "Walking Papers".
+Then click "Scanned Map..."
 * Press CTRL+V on your keyboard to paste the text that you copied from the Walking Papers website.
 * Click OK.